Buffalo Pro Soccer

-Buffalo Pro Soccer is an American professional soccer team based in Buffalo, New York.
+Buffalo Pro Soccer is a planned American professional soccer team based in Buffalo, New York.

-Founded in 2024, the team plans to compete in the USL Championship and play its inaugural season at a site to be determined in 2027.
+Founded in 2024, the team initially planned to compete in the USL Championship and play its inaugural season at a site to be determined in 2026.
+It then delayed its start to 2027 and has since again postponed to 2028 while awaiting a principal owner and suitable stadium.
 A women's team will also compete in the USL Super League.

-Plans were announced in 2025 for the construction of Queen City Field to accommodate the team, but the project was scrapped over environmental concerns.
+Plans were initially announced in 2025 for the construction of Queen City Field to accommodate the team, but the project was scrapped over environmental concerns at the remediated field.